• Events

 • Serve at least one three-year term, to a maximum of two consecutive terms.
 May apply to serve additional term(s).

-• Participate in at least one Committee throughout your term.
-Board members may change Committees due to personal preferences or to fill committee needs.
+• Actively participate in at least one Committee throughout your term.
+Board members may change Committees due to personal preferences or to fill Committee needs.

 • Provide at least a 60-day notice if intending to leave the Board before the end of current term.